migaelstrydom/haggis/README.md

 Overview
 --------
-``Save the Haggis'' is a turn-based computer game in 3D where the player sets off on a quest to destroy a mythical creature called a Haggis.
-The game is called ``Save the Haggis'' as opposed to ``Destroy the Haggis'' because of an ironic plot development in the game.
+"Save the Haggis" is a turn-based computer game in 3D where the player sets off on a quest to destroy a mythical creature called a Haggis.
+The game is called "Save the Haggis" as opposed to "Destroy the Haggis" because of an ironic plot development in the game.
 According to the in-game story in the introduction of the game, a country that had been eating Haggis for generations had finally agreed to honoring the rights of the Haggis not to be eaten, and were in the process of a political move to outlaw the eating of Haggis.
-The aim of the hero in this game is to undermine this whole ``Save the Haggis'' campaign.
+The aim of the hero in this game is to undermine this whole "Save the Haggis" campaign.

 Gameplay
 --------